thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 Morden software systems nowadays are no longer running in a single server, but across multiple machines, databases, SaaS and cloud vendors.
 They are implemented in different programming languages and leverage a variety of communication protocols.
 As a result, measuring distributed systems' accuracy, latency, correctness and consistency is a thorny problem.
 Evolutions in architecture landscape especially with microservices, serverless, event-based even make the operation of the systems more challenging.

-**Observability** (a new buzzword) is a quality of a software system that is implemented to generate enough data points to reason about the system during its operation.
-Fast feedback from production is crucial for an engineering team to improve and automate highly performant and reliable systems at scale.
+**Observability** (a term from control theory - new buzzword in software world) is a quality of a software system that is implemented to generate enough data points to reason about the system during its operation.
+High quality, fast feedback from production (without introducing additional code) is crucial for an engineering team to improve and automate highly performant and reliable systems at scale.
 Three pillars of Observability covered in this series of blogs are **Distributed Tracing, Logging and Metrics**.

-Previously, many existing OSS libraries and SaaS vendors are already presenting capabilities to export logs, metrics and traces out of software systems.
-Around May 2019, **OpenTelemetry (OTel)** was [announced](https://www.cncf.io/blog/2019/05/21/a-brief-history-of-opentelemetry-so-far/) as a CNCF sandbox project with a focus to standardise telemetry data model, architecture and implementation of how an observable software should be built.
-At the time of writing, implementations of OTel are in beta stage and GA release may be out soon in 2021 for major languages.
+OSS libraries and SaaS vendors have already been presenting capabilities to export logs, metrics and traces out of software systems.
+In May 2019, **[OpenTelemetry (OTel)](https://opentelemetry.io/)** was [announced](https://www.cncf.io/blog/2019/05/21/a-brief-history-of-opentelemetry-so-far/) as a CNCF sandbox project with a focus to standardise telemetry data model, architecture and implementation of how an observable software should be built.
+At the time of writing, OTel SDKs are in beta stage and GA releases may be out soon in 2021 for major languages.

-Since a few examples I found do not give me a comprehensive view of OTel as they're not solution-focused, I keen to assemble an example in Golang to play with some key features of OpenTelemetry.
+To gain a comprehensive view of OTel, I has assembled [a project in Golang](https://github.com/thanhnamit/shortenit) to play with its key features.
 This custom solution is not an example of a production-ready one so please bear that in mind.

 This blog post is the first part in a series about OpenTelemetry I plan to blog about: